WikMoz/Mentoring-DARE-IT/README.md

 Test case TC016 Login to the account that has been previously deleted

-Test scenario TS002 Testing the booking process for a trip
+##### Test scenario TS002 Testing the booking process for a trip

 Test scenario describtion:
 The purpose of this test is to verify if the main feature of the website: booking a trip is working correctly.

 The test will cover:

-searching for a trip,
+- searching for a trip,

-selecting a trip,
+- selecting a trip,

-adding trip to the cart,
+- adding trip to the cart,

-completing the payment process.
+- completing the reservation form.

 Test cases: